Engin-Boot/pong-stage-lavandesh/Stage0/Score Keeper.md

 ### Scenario: Register point for players

-Given -give-initial-values-and-conditions
+Given : Game is ON

-When -event-happens
+When : Collision module notify to update score of certain player

-Then -module-does-this
+Then : Update score by one for that certain player

 ### Scenario: Declare Winner

-Given -give-initial-values-and-conditions
+Given : Game is ON

-When -event-happens
+When : Any player gets 10th point

-Then -module-does-this
+Then : Trigger winner screen with player name in argument in Play-Paise-Start module